Skip to main content

 • Joint thickening

-Your vet will diagnose arthritis via a range of techniques, including physical examination, x-rays, test therapeutic medication among other things.Once diagnosed typical mainstream treatments involve anti-inflammatory medication that includes pain relief.
+Your vet will diagnose arthritis via various techniques, including physical examination, x-rays, and test therapeutic medication.
+Once diagnosed typical mainstream treatments involve anti-inflammatory medication that includes pain relief.
 Human products are not appropriate for dogs.
-The medications listed below are natural therapies that can reduce or remove dependency on mainstream or “western” medications that while very effective in treatment can have unintended side effects.
+The medications listed below are natural therapies that can reduce or remove dependency on mainstream or “Western” medications that while very effective in treatment can have unintended side effects.

 Natural Therapies

-Disease modifying osteoarthritis drugs (Pentosan polysulfate)
+Disease-modifying osteoarthritis drugs (Pentosan polysulfate)

-Glucosamine / Green Lipped Mussel / Shark / Bovine Cartilage Supplement
+Glucosamine / Green-Lipped Mussel / Shark / Bovine Cartilage Supplement

 Glucosamine joint supplements are said to alleviate the symptoms of joint damage by boosting the repair of damaged cartilage, specifically articular cartilage, or the moist, spongy material that forms a cushion between joints.
 Joint supplements like Glyde Mobility Chews are often used as an early intervention and throughout the progression of arthritis, as they are safe for long-term use in most patients.
 Read more here

-The best known components of green lipped mussels are Omega-3 fatty acids, including the fatty acids EPA and DHA, explains Petty.
+The best-known components of green-lipped mussels are Omega-3 fatty acids, including the fatty acids EPA and DHA, explains Petty.
 “Omega-3s work by reducing the level of inflammation associated with diseases such as osteoarthritis,” Petty says.
-Although this is the same compound found in fish oil, in the case of green lipped mussels, this is combined with other compounds that also fight joint inflammation and pain.
+Although this is the same compound found in fish oil, in the case of green-lipped mussels, this is combined with other compounds that also fight joint inflammation and pain.

-A good example of these compounds is eicosatetraenoic acid, or ETA.
-“The ETA is found only in green lipped mussels and binds cyclooxygenase, which is an enzyme that causes inflammation,” according to Dr. Judy Morgan, DVM, a certified and accredited veterinary acupuncturist and food therapist who combines holistic medicine with traditional Western techniques in her practice.
+A good example of these compounds is eicosatetraenoic acid or ETA.
+“The ETA is found only in green-lipped mussels and binds cyclooxygenase, which is an enzyme that causes inflammation,” according to Dr Judy Morgan, DVM, a certified and accredited veterinary acupuncturist and food therapist who combines holistic medicine with traditional Western techniques in her practice.
 “They also contain glucosamine, chondroitin, zinc, and magnesium, which are beneficial for joint metabolism.”
 Read More Here

 You can also read about shark and bovine cartilage supplements here

-We stock Glyde at Kalinga park which covers much of these products.
+We stock Glyde at Kalinga Park which covers much of these products.

 Fish oil

-Fish Oil (salmon or menhaden body oil) appears to have antiproliferative activity in some tumor cell lines, antimetastatic activity in laboratory animals, and anti-cachectic activity in human patients.11,12 The benefits for patients with cancer are linked with the ability to attenuate systemic inflammation.13 It is frequently recommended for canine and feline cancer patients at a rate of 1 extra strength capsule (500-600 mg of DHA and EPA) per 5-10kg of body weight.
-Preliminary findings suggest fish oil supplementation increases chemotherapy efficacy, improves survival, and helps to maintain weight and muscle mass in patients with non-small cell lung cancer (NSCLC).7,8 An EPA-enriched oral supplement improved tolerability of chemotherapy in patients with advanced colorectal cancer and when combined with chemotherapy, fish oil supplementation may delay tumor progression in patients with colorectal cancer.9 Omega-3 fatty acids are thought to have anticoagulant effects, however, results from clinical studies are mixed.
+Fish Oil (salmon or menhaden body oil) appears to have antiproliferative activity in some tumour cell lines, antimetastatic activity in laboratory animals, and anti-cachectic activity in human patients.11,12 The benefits for patients with cancer are linked with the ability to attenuate systemic inflammation.13 It is frequently recommended for canine and feline cancer patients at a rate of 1 extra strength capsule (500-600 mg of DHA and EPA) per 5-10kg of body weight.
+Preliminary findings suggest fish oil supplementation increases chemotherapy efficacy, improves survival, and helps to maintain weight and muscle mass in patients with non-small cell lung cancer (NSCLC).7,8 An EPA-enriched oral supplement improved the tolerability of chemotherapy in patients with advanced colorectal cancer and when combined with chemotherapy, fish oil supplementation may delay tumour progression in patients with colorectal cancer.9 Omega-3 fatty acids are thought to have anticoagulant effects, however, results from clinical studies are mixed.

 Turmeric